frovedis/frovedis/doc/tutorial/tutorial.md

         sample, negative, iter, alpha, model_sync_period,
         min_sync_words, full_sync_times, message_size, num_threads);

-`nl_train_data`, `vacab_count` are data structure constructed before. `hidden_size` is dimension of embedding vector. `window` is the maximum lenght of current and predicted words in a sentence. `sample` is threshold to donwsample for high-frequency words. `negative` is the number for negative samples. `alpha` is initial learning rate. `num_threads` specifies the number of OpenMP threads used for inner-loop computation.
+`nl_train_data`, `vacab_count` are data structure constructed before. `hidden_size` is dimension of embedding vector. `window` is the maximum length of current and predicted words in a sentence. `sample` is threshold to donwsample for high-frequency words. `negative` is the number for negative samples. `alpha` is initial learning rate. `num_threads` specifies the number of OpenMP threads used for inner-loop computation.
 Return value of this method is row major matrix in which each row specifies embedding vector of a word.

 Third step is save result to file of specific format.
 It is done by calling `w2v_save_model(weight, vocab_file, word_vectors_file, binary, min_count)` method. `vocab_file` is path of file made in first step. `binary` switches binary of output, `word_vectors_file`.